MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Whatever credentials you log in with, are going to determine what email address is sending the documents.

-With MFA, we are unable to get the true shared mailboxes to work with the MFA feature in Dynamics GP and it is currently considered an unsupported functionality.
+With modern authentication, we are unable to get the true shared mailboxes to work with the modern authentication (MFA) feature in Dynamics GP.
+It is currently considered an unsupported functionality.
 Please vote on the following [product suggestion](https://experience.dynamics.com/ideas/idea/?ideaid=546251fd-5633-ec11-b76a-0003ff45ac6d)